|

 Phormium 'Shirazz' (Red Dwarf New Zealand Flax) - New Zealand Flax cultivar that grows to 2-3 feet tall with slightly arching maroon to wine-colored foliage.
 Plant in full sun to light shade.
 Can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 Introduced in the US by Malanseuns Pleasure Plants of South Africa.
 We discontinued growing this plant.
 Although it was a nice newer cultivar with good rich color it was not different enough from other smaller red foliage flax.

-Information displayed on this page about Phormium 'Shirazz' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Phormium 'Shirazz' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |